Welcome to our guide to autograph collecting including useful help and tips

 Unfortunately there are many autographs offered for sale that are not authentic.
 In this section of our website we aim to educate you the collector on the topic of forgeries, pre-prints, autopens and secretarial’ s which due to the ever increasing demand for celebrity autographs are now widespread.
 These types of autographs are frequently sold via internet sites and online auctions such as eBay, where the seller can remain anonymous and trade using PO Box addresses.
 We also include a section on caring for your collection.
 Many celebrities, both vintage and contemporary, are extremely hard to find in authentic form due to their reluctance to sign.
 This includes both celebrities of the past such as Marlon Brando and contemporary stars like Lenoardo diCaprio.
 However they continue to be offered regularly by dubious sources most using internet auction sites to advertise their stock.
 Diligence and education is therefore needed in collecting autographs in today’s society.
 We keep numerous autograph facsimile examples in our reference library and compare our inventory against known authentic examples.
 Read on to learn more about autographs that are often sold as `authentic` but are not as they seem.

 Autopens are mechanical devices that can sign identical autographs quickly and, on occasion, accurately.
 They have been around for some time and used by many celebrities in an attempt to satisfy the collector whilst removing the time required to do other things.
 Generally, autopens are exactly the same autograph following a pattern made which is used as the template for the machine.
 Autopens can be identified via close study and on comparison with other examples.
-See Figure 1 for an example.
+See the image of an autopen at work below.

 Many celebrities are known for using `secretaries` to sign on their behalf, again relieving the burden of signing multiple items themselves.
 It is essential to compare signatures against known secretarial’s and in person examples, many of which are provided in publications, magazines and from reputable dealer websites.
 Celebrities such as Paul Newman, Clint Eastwood, and Robert DeNiro have used secretaries for some time and with the ever increasing demand via the mail these are becoming more widespread.
-See figure 2 for an example of a secretarial autograph.
+See below the Monroe example of a secretarial autograph.

 Unfortunately, autographs are an easy method for unscrupulous people to make money through knowingly forging autographs.
 This is a great shame and extreme care should be taken before you buy in finding out about the dealer, their history & reputation.
 We have heard many people say `your signed photo of … is expensive, I have seen one on the internet for only $20`.
 Price can give a good indication of whether the offered item is genuine.
 Many autographs are extremely hard to obtain and the price they fetch reflects this.
 If a dealer has many of the same at a low price maybe it is `too good to be true`.
-Suddenly the one at $20 becomes expensive… See Figure 3 for an example of a forged set of autographs.
+Suddenly the one at $20 becomes expensive… See Beatles example below.

 Pre-printed autographs are `signatures` that form part of the photograph, having been originally signed by the celebrity in question to then be mass produced.
 Under magnification the autograph shares the same dots per inch (DPI) with the photograph.
 They are useful for reference purpose because the celebrity signed the original example and thus provides an accurate example of their autograph.
-Many celebrities use this method to satisfy mail autograph requests.
-See figure 4 for an example.
+Many celebrities use this method to satisfy mail autograph requests or to sell cheaper options.
+See Winston Churchill example below.

 There are many ways that collectors should undertake to ensure authenticity.